 Many parents are confused (or just don’t know) about the nanny industry standard for paid holidays.
 Should you expect to pay your nanny for federal holidays?
 Which federal holidays should your nanny be paid for?
-How does this affect overtime?
+And how does this affect overtime?

-I’ve got you covered 🙂 Check out my latest video where we discuss everything you need to know about paid holidays.
+We’ve got you covered.
+Below, we walk through everything you need to know about offering your nanny paid holidays.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!